 ~ Daughter Lavina (Rush) Richey ~

-At the age of 29, she married 37-year-old widower and laborer Malachi Richey (1850- ? ), son of Hiram and Mary Richey.
+At the age of 29, Lavina married 37-year-old widower and laborer Malachi ("Melchi" or "Malchia") Richey (Oct.
+1847-1933), also spelled "Ritchey," son of Hiram and Mary (Dawson) Richey.
 The ceremony was held on Aug.
-25, 1887, in Connellsville.
-On her marriage license application, she disclosed her mother's name as "Isabella," a derivation or form of "Syvilla."
+25, 1887, in Connellsville, Fayette County, officiated by justice of the peace Richard Campbell.
+On her marriage license application, Lavina gave her age as 25 instead of 29 and disclosed her mother's name as "Isabella," a derivation or form of "Syvilla."

 ~ Daughter Martha Rush ~